-We have fixed periods for these assessments.
-We endeavour to ensure that our approach is not stressful for our students.
+We have fixed periods for the assessments and endeavor to ensure that our approach is not stressful for our students.
 We engage in standardised assessments for the core subjects, cognitive ability and students' attitudes and mindsets to self and school.

+6.6 PARENT-TEACHER

-6.6 PARENT-TEACHER MEETINGS AND REPORTS
+MEETINGS AND REPORTS

-We plan three individual parent-teacher meetings per year, in September, January and June.
+We plan three individual parent-teacher meetings per year, September, January and June.
 During these meetings the progress of students is discussed.
 Following the initial meeting, a written student progress report will be provided before the second and third parent-teacher meeting.
 If parents have concerns or questions, data and/or assessments can be discussed with the classroom teacher at any time by making an appointment.

-6.7 TRANSITION TO SECONDARY EDUCATION
+6.7 TRANSITION & TRANSITIONING TO SECONDARY SCHOOL

 At Optimist International School students are supported and encouraged to achieve to the best of their ability.
-Only in exceptional circumstances, might we require a student to repeat a year.
-This will be discussed with the parents, the teacher and our School counsellor.
+Only in exceptional circumstances, might a student be required to repeat a year.
+This will be fully discussed with parents, teacher and our School counsellor.
 Repeating a year should be of personal or academic benefit to the student.

-The education received at the Optimist International School is designed to prepare students to continue an uninterrupted learning programme by meeting the educational level requirements of the British and the international education systems, regardless of the chosen secondary school.
+The education received at Optimist International School is designed to prepare students to continue an uninterrupted learning programme by meeting the educational level requirements of the British and the international education systems, regardless of the chosen secondary school.